rnajena/mycovista/README.md

-# mycoplasma_bovis_assembly
+# A comparison of short-read, long-read, and hybrid de novo assembly tools for *Mycoplasma bovis* strains
-Comparison of several assembly tool pipeline for Mycoplasma bovis strains
+Comparison of several assembly tool pipelines for genomes of Mycoplasma bovis strains